-If you're interested in B.O.S.
-Better Online Solutions Ltd. (NASDAQ:BOSC), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
+If you’re interested in B.O.S Better Online Solutions Ltd. (NASDAQ:BOSC), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
+Volatility is considered to be a measure of risk in modern finance theory.
+Investors may think of volatility as falling into two main categories.
 First, we have company specific volatility, which is the price gyrations of an individual stock.
 Holding at least 8 stocks can reduce this kind of risk across a portfolio.
-The other type, which cannot be diversified away, is the volatility of the entire market.
-Every stock in the market is exposed to this volatility, which is linked to the fact that stocks prices are correlated in an efficient market.
+The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

 What this means for you: